 Acne Treatments Available

-Topical medical is the most common treatment available.
+Topical anti-acne products are the most common treatments available.
 Most people start with a topical treatment.
 These can be used alone or in conjunction with oral medication to combat bacteria and inflammation of the skin.

-Other topical ingredients often used with great success include azelaic acid and topical dapsone, we will as the family of topical Vitamin A derivatives known as retinoids, which include retinol, tretinoin, adapalene and tazarotene.
+Other topical ingredients often used with great success include azelaic acid and topical dapsone, The family of topical Vitamin A derivatives known as retinoids include retinol, tretinoin, adapalene and tazarotene.

 Oral medications can vary and may include antibiotics, hormonal treatments or oral retinoids such as isotreinoin.
 These are used on a temporary bases to achieve improvement of acne with consideration for systemic safety.